leric2/GROMORA-harmo/documentation/calibrationTool.md

 | maxStdDevTbCal | double |  |
 | goodFlagLN2Above | double |  |
 | goodFlagLN2Below | double |  |

+Note on THot and TCold:

+We have to make a decision regarding the Temperatures to be used for the calibration T_hot and T_cold.

+For T_hot, there is apparently 2 different measurements:
+* AI_0 : in/near the absorber --> real temperature ?
+* T_hot : near the heater, used for the stabilisation ?

+There is also the following question: should we use T_hot only when the hot spectra are measured or should we use the average ot T_hot from all the measurements in the given calibration cycle.

+For T_cold, we use the temperature of liquid nitrogen but we should also take into account some effect from the edge of the containter, reflections on the liquid surface, ...?.
+For

 Used for outliers detection:
 | variable | type  | Description |